Table Of Contents

 Trucking companies maintain maintenance and repair records on their big rigs, and a review of these records may reveal that required inspection or maintenance work was not done in accordance with accepted practice within the trucking industry.

-Failure on the part of a trucking company and / or its driver to preform required and necessary maintenance of its trucking equipment can cause serious injury and even death to other motorists on highways and roads.
+Failure on the part of a trucking company and/or its driver to perform required and necessary maintenance of its trucking equipment can cause serious injury and even death to other motorists on highways and roads.

 Accidents Caused by Shifting & Falling Cargo